-Viennese whirl mince pies are a delicious twist on the classic recipe, with a buttery, crumbly Viennese swirl topping instead of the traditional pastry lid.
+Viennese Mince Pies are a delicious twist on the classic recipe, with a buttery, crumbly Viennese whirl topping instead of the traditional pastry lid.
 Once you’ve tried them, you won’t look back!

-It’s hard to believe the festive season is almost upon us once again.
+It’s hard to believe the festive season is almost here.
 It’s even harder to believe that until now, I haven’t published a recipe for mince pies.
 I have the Christmas cake, the Christmas pudding and even the turkey sorted, but not a single mince pie recipe.
 Until now!

 I fancied trying something a little different this year.
-I’ve always wanted to try Viennese whirl mince pies – the thought of a mince pie topped with a buttery shortbread like swirl sounded delicious to me.
+I love Viennese Whirl Biscuits and I’ve always wanted to try Viennese whirl mince pies.
+The thought of a mince pie topped with a buttery shortbread-like swirl was so appealing.
 They are everything I hoped for and more.

-I’m over the moon with how this recipe turned out – the orange pastry is short and crumbly yet so easy to work with, the mincemeat fillling is basically the essence of Christmas and the Viennese topping melts in your mouth.
+I’m over the moon with how this recipe turned out – the orange pastry is short and crumbly yet so easy to work with, the mincemeat filling is the essence of Christmas and the Viennese topping melts in your mouth.
 I now believe these are the ULTIMATE mince pie.

-Nigel slater writes in his beautiful book “The Christmas Chronicles” that Christmas “is not the time for parsimony”.
-I couldn’t agree more.
+Nigel Slater writes in his beautiful book “The Christmas Chronicles” that Christmas “is not the time for parsimony”.
+I have to say I agree – if you can’t splash out at Christmas time, then when can you?

-If you’re expecting company this December, make a batch of these beauties to serve with glasses of spicy mulled wine.
+If you’re expecting company this December, make a batch of these beauties to serve with glasses of my spicy slow cooker mulled wine.
 Who can resist a freshly baked, warm homemade mince pie?
 Not me, that’s for sure.
 Pass the brandy butter, please.

 A pretty Christmas box filled with these delicious mince pies would make a gorgeous homemade Christmas gift.

-Looking for a quicker, slightly easier alternative to mince pies?
-Try these beautiful mincemeat almond shortbread bars instead!
+Looking for a quicker, slightly easier alternative to traditional mince pies?
+Try these beautiful mincemeat shortbread bars instead!

-- Want to know why the pastry is so melt in your mouth tender?
+- Want to know why the pastry is so melt-in-your-mouth tender?
 Cream cheese.
 Even just a small amount will give your dough a flaky, tender texture.
 An added bonus – cream cheese pastry is a dream to roll out.
-Just make sure and use full fat cream cheese – low fat versions won’t work.
+Just make sure to use full fat cream cheese – low fat versions won’t work.

-- orange zest gives the pastry an extra festive touch.
+- A little finely grated orange zest gives the pastry an extra festive touch.

-- a small amount of ground almonds are a lovely addition of pastry.
-Ground almonds can often make pastry a little dry and too crumbly, but the cream cheese helps to eliminate this.
+- I add a small amount of ground almonds to the pastry.
+Ground almonds can often make pastry a little dry and too crumbly, but the fat from the cream cheese helps to eliminate this.

 the viennese whirl topping

-This is fairly simple – you just need butter, icing sugar, plain flour and a little cornflour.
-You mix all of the ingredients together until you have a smooth but fairly stiff mixture.
+This is fairly simple – you need room temperature butter, icing sugar, plain flour and a little cornflour (cornstarch).
+You mix all the ingredients together with an electric hand (or stand) mixer until you have a smooth but fairly stiff mixture.

-It’s actually a good idea to chill the pies for about 15-20 minutes before baking – I wouldn’t normally recommend doing this for other mince pie recipes, but this will prevent the Viennese swirls from losing their shape.
+It’s actually a good idea to chill the pies for about 15-20 minutes before baking.
+I wouldn’t normally recommend this for other mince pie recipes, but giving them a little fridge chill time will prevent the Viennese swirls from losing their attractive shape.

 can you freeze Viennese mince pies?

 Yes!
 It’s best to freeze them unbaked.
 Pop in an airtight container and freeze for up to three months.
-Bake from frozen for about 25 minutes or until piping hot in the middle.
+Bake from frozen for about 25 minutes in a moderate oven (160C/140 Fan) or until they are piping hot in the middle and the pastry is golden and crisp.

 more christmas baking to try